-Returning home from another relatively unsuccessful day on the hard water yesterday evening, I stopped by the grocery store and bumped into an old friend I met and shared great times with back in University.
-As is the case with many friends now, meetings are fleeting and conversation is innocently frivolous.
-Don’t get me wrong, this person is a good friend whom I hold dearly.
-It’s just that I couldn’t help but notice something hasty about her mannerisms; like something was amiss (or afire).
-She was friendly, but her mind seemed elsewhere, not in the moment, as though this interaction was idle time in a never ending race to nowhere.
+Returning home after another somewhat unsuccessful day on the hard water yesterday evening, I stopped by the grocery store and bumped into an old friend with whom I shared great times with back in the day.
+As is often the case with many friend interactions now, meetings are fleeting and conversation is frivolous.
+Don’t get me wrong, this person is someone I hold in high esteem.
+It’s just that I couldn’t help but get the sense she felt she was performing a civic duty by talking to me.
+There was something hasty about her mannerisms; like something was amiss (or afire).
+Either that, or I was just being paranoid, or projecting or something like that.
+Come to think of it, that’s quite possible too.

 At times we fish to put things in perspective, to take time aside to understand a loved one’s point of view.
 At others we seek the bigger picture with nothing specific in mind a day on the water seems to often unpretentiously and graciously provide.
 Sometimes we fish simply to kill time, but often also to attempt to slow its pace.
 A day on the water can provide a sense of pride and accomplishment when something has you feeling down.
 Fishing can create confidence yet also has the uncanny ability to keep you grounded and profoundly humble.
 We fish to feel a deep sense of interconnection with nature, to feel like we a part of something bigger.
 We fish to watch the sunrise and sunset on the longest day of the year.

 We fish to get to know ourselves, to compete with, poke fun at, and get to know one another.
 In doing so, we create lasting friendships and get to know people at their very best.
 Fishing is a challenge.
 It allows us to seize the day, to battle the elements but more importantly to learn that when we want, we can if we put in a little effort.
 We fish to allow a picture-perfect morning to live up to its potential in a most natural way, to learn to let things unfold as they may.
 We fish to have stories to tell.